 - A player on the bench may only catch 1 ball at a time.

-- A clean catch is one that is caught without the ball touching the bench, ceiling, wall, or floor.
-As well, the player catching can’t touch the wall or floor in the process of catching the ball.
-You may catch a ball from a deflection (as long as it is not deflected off the bench, ceiling, wall, or floor).
+- A player cannot touch the wall or floor in the process of catching the ball.
+If the ball is caught and a player touches either the wall or floor in the process, the catch will not count.
+However, players may catch a ball from a deflection off their own teammate or the opposing defending player — as long as it is not also deflected off the bench, ceiling, wall, or floor.

-- A player on the bench may deflect the ball to another player on the bench and if it is caught, this is a clean catch provided both players who touch the ball remain on the bench the entire time.
+- A player on the bench may deflect the ball to another player on the bench; and if it is caught, this is a clean catch provided both players who touch the ball remain on the bench the entire time.

-- Once a clean catch is made, the ball may be thrown back to his/her teammates and the thrower of the clean catch may run across centre and join the bench player(s).
-The runner may not interfere with play while running across to join the bench player(s).
+- Once a clean catch is made, the player on the bench may throw the ball back to their teammates.
+The player who threw the clean catch may not interfere with the player while running across the court to join their teammate(s) on the bench.

-- Players on the bench can retrieve balls behind the taped off area and throw it back to their teammates
+- Players on the bench can retrieve balls behind the taped-off area and throw it back to their teammates